mcorsi777/MScProject/readme.txt

 # Priod: historical - since 2010
 # For each node (as a columns and identified via its yahoo ticker) provides the daily clsing price in USD currency since 2010.

-nodesStatic_db
+allData_db: SQLite database containing the following tables

+nodesStatic
 # SQLITE table with static information for each node - primary key is the node yahoo ticker

-nodesWeights_db
+nodesWeights
-# SQLITE table with the weights of the network based on the equity ownership data.
+# SQLITE table with the weights of the network based on the equity ownership data or on the correlation data.
 There is a DATE feed indicating the year to which the data refer to (2018 or 2010)
-# Primary key is the pair (Yahoo ticker, DATE)
+# Primary key is the pair (Yahoo ticker, DATE, method), where method can be 'equityOwnership' or 'correlation'

-priceHistory_db
+priceHistory
 # SQLITE table with the historical prices and mkt_cap of the nodes in local currency.
 Primary key is the pair (Yahoo ticker, DATE)

-priceHistoryUSD_db
+priceHistoryUSD
 # SQLITE table with the historical prices and mkt_cap of the nodes in USD currency.
 Primary key is the pair (Yahoo ticker, DATE)

-nodesWeightsCorrel_db
-# SQLITE table with the weights of the network based on correlation.
-There is a DATE feed indicating the year to which the data refer to (2018 or 2010)
-# Primary key is the pair (Yahoo ticker, DATE)

 G_2010.gexf